Zhiheng-Hua/Notebook-Web-App/README.md

 <tbody>
 <tr>
 <td>GET</td>
-<td>Route for getting all notes one specific user stored in database, authorization header with Bearer Token is required, response in JSON format</td>
+<td>Route for getting all user's notes, authorization header with Bearer Token is required, response is all notes matched stored in an object array in JSON format</td>
 <td>

 ```json